Access Monash Mentoring

 In this program, Year 11 and 12 students from our partner schools are paired with experienced and engaged Monash student mentors to work in a one-on-one mentoring relationship for the final two years of secondary school.
 Current Monash students are able to develop their skills and give back to the community, while aspiring senior secondary school students receive assistance to transition into higher education.

-- Join a community of other high-achieving Monash students
+- Join a community of like-minded, passionate Monash students

-- Achieved 65% average in your studies (current students), or minimum ATAR of 85.00 (commencing students)
+- Achieved 65% average in your Monash studies (current students), or a minimum ATAR of 80.00 (commencing students)

 - Completed Year 12 in Australia

 - Be able to commit to meeting up to 2 mentees at their schools fortnightly

 - Be able to commit at least 2 hours of your time per week over the academic year

 - Be able to travel independently to schools and Monash campuses to run activities

 As a mentee, you will be matched with a current Monash student who will mentor you throughout Year 11 and 12.